DFC302/hack_tips/actuators.md

-# Spring Boot Actuator Endpoint Bruteforce Wordlist
+# Spring Boot Actuator Endpoints and Info

 When hunting for exposed Spring Boot Actuator endpoints, use this comprehensive wordlist with tools like **ffuf, gobuster, and feroxbuster**.